 Fast forward over 100 years and CPS was approached by Bruno Drag (Vicar) and Charles Dew Jones (Churchwarden) of St. Mark, to supply and install a bespoke demountable staging system with a removable communion rail.
 The main purpose of this project was to extend the chancel into the nave area of the church to form a warm and welcoming dais.

-The stage area had to be carefully designed with tremendous precision to bridge the chancel steps and fit around the pillars of the church.
+The church staging area had to be carefully designed with tremendous precision to bridge the chancel steps and fit around the pillars of the church.
 Seven standard Alu Rapid platforms along with eight bespoke ‘special’ platforms were subsequently manufactured and installed by the CPS team.

 This was accompanied by two bespoke Alu Rapid ramps, timber steps with oak hardwood nosing and tread with oak veneered risers and oak veneered fascia boards with hardwood nosing to give the stage a quality feel and finish that was aesthetically pleasing and in line with the architecture and fabric of the church.